Police pay deal will save £150m, says Theresa May

 "I know that some police officers will be disappointed by this outcome.
 But I want to stress that there will be no reduction in basic pay.

 "Extra payments will be targeted at front-line staff and those doing the most demanding work.
-And the total savings will represent less than 2% of the total police pay bill."'All-time low'
+And the total savings will represent less than 2% of the total police pay bill."

 Mrs May added: "Policing will remain a well-paid job.
 And the fact remains that, if we hadn't taken this tough decision, we would have had to cut police budgets more deeply and there would have had to be more police job cuts.